Highlights

 Where to Watch Wild Dances

-Fancy watching 'Wild Dances' on your TV, phone, or tablet?
-Searching for a streaming service to buy, rent, download, or view the Bina Bhattacharya-directed movie via subscription can be confusing, so we here at Moviefone want to do right by you.
+In the mood to watch 'Wild Dances' on any device you have handy?
+Finding a streaming service to buy, rent, download, or view the Bina Bhattacharya-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the work for you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Wild Dances' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'Wild Dances' right now, here are some particulars about the Gemme de la Femme Pictures comedy flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Wild Dances' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Wild Dances' right now, here are some specifics about the Gemme de la Femme Pictures comedy flick.

-You probably already know what the movie's about, but just in case...
+Here’s what’s going on in this one...
 Here's the plot: "In a small rural Australian town in 2004, two teenage outcasts come into conflict with their families on the night Ruslana wins the Eurovision Song Contest for Ukraine.
 17-year-old Todd faces awkward and unsubtle probing from his family about his sexuality, specifically whether or not he will take a girl to the upcoming school dance.
 Across town, Lesia Lysenko, the only girl from an immigrant family at Todd's conservative, Catholic High School, clashes with her strict, Ukrainian father, who insists that Lesia take her younger brother to chaperone her to that same school dance.
 As Lesia experiments with a newfound sense of rebellion, Todd is asked out by a clueless, smitten girl with a pet hate of pop music.
 He practises the dance moves from Ruslana's song in his family's tool shed and hatches a secret plan to get the song played at the disco.
 The film moves towards its fabulous, genuinely heartwarming climax as Lesia and Todd learn that life begins when you dance to your own beat." .